-Consider visiting the College of Arts and Media to learn more about our programs and facilities!
+Consider visiting the College of Arts & Media to learn more about our programs and facilities!
 There are many visit options available.

 We encourage high school students to attend one of the LYNX National Arts & Media Camps!
 The LYNX Arts Camps are summer programs for high school students produced by the College of Arts & Media.
 The camps are designed to be previews of our college programs and are taught on campus by our faculty.
 The LYNX Camps are a great way for prospective students to learn more about us while having a fun camp experience meeting students from throughout the country who love the arts.